sakshi602/salary-/README.md

 3. Same as using python regarding the data exploration steps, only the file extension is different, where the file **datacleaning_salary.ipynb** can be used for Jupyter Notebook.
 4. The dataset that has been done Data Cleaning is in the **salary-dataset.csv** file.
 5. SQL query file that will be used for data visualization is contained in the **query.sql** file.
-6. The file with the Power Point extension (**ASSIGNMENT4.pptx**) contains the steps and the results of the work that has been done.
-7. The file with the Portable Document Format (PDF) extension (**ASSIGNMENT4.pdf**) contains the steps and the results of the work same as the PPT file, that has been done.

 The steps for Data Cleaning are as follows :
 1. Change data type